-parameter recommended value comment max_conne ctions 30 NetVizura rarely uses more than 10 connections simultaneously, but it is good to have some reserve. shared_bu ffers 1024MB The recommended amount is RAM/4. effective cache_si ze 2048MB The recommended amount is RAM/2, possibly even RAM 3 $/4.$ checkpoin t_complet ion_target 0.7 This parameter can take values between 0 and 1.
+parameter recommended value comment max_conne ctions 30 NetVizura rarely uses more than 10 connections simultaneously, but it is good to have some reserve. shared_bu ffers 1024MB The recommended amount is RAM/4. effective cache_si ze 2048MB The recommended amount is RAM/2, possibly even RAM 3/4. checkpoin t_segments 32 For write intensive apps (as NetVizura) it should be at least 16, with 32 as safe maximum. checkpoin t_complet ion_target 0.8 This parameter can take values between 0 and 1.
 Default is set to 0.5, which means that the write phase of checkpoint process will take half of the checkpoint timeout time.
-Increasing this value will provide more time for checkpoint write phase to finish, thus decreasing IO usage. work_mem 32-64MB The formula used is max_connectionswork_mem <= RAM/4, but using a bit more is still fine. maintenan ce_work_m em 256MB Speeds up DB self clean process.
-Usually 4work_mem or something in that ballpark wal_buffe 16MB Increasing wal_buffers is helpful for write-heavy systems.
-Usually this is 16MB.
+Increasing this value will provide more time for checkpoint write phase to finish, thus decreasing IO usage. work_mem 8MB - 12MB The formula used is max_connectionswork_mem <= RAM/8, but using a bit more is still fine.

-min_wal_s ize 1GB If WAL files are under this size, files will be recycled for future checkpoints. max_wal_s ize 2GB Maximum size of WAL files, after that CHECKPOINT command is be issued and files are written to disk. effective io_concu rrency 2 Number of simultaneous request that can be handled efficiently by disk subsystem. full_page writes off Turning this parameter off speeds up normal operation, but might lead to either unrecoverable data corruption, or silent data corruption, after power outage, OS or HDD failure.
+maintenan ce_work_m em 32MB Speeds up DB self clean process. wal_buffe 16MB Increasing wal_buffers is helpful for write-heavy systems.
+Upper limit is 16MB. full_page writes off Turning this parameter off speeds normal operation, but might lead to either unrecoverable data corruption, or silent data corruption, after power outage, OS or HDD failure.
 The risks are similar to turning off fsync, though smaller. fsync off Don't wait for HDD to finish previous write operation.
 This brings the most benefit, but if there is power outage, OS or HDD failure in exact instant when PSQL issues write command to HDD, that data will be lost and the DB itself could be corrupted.
 On the other hand, DB can issue several magnitude more write commands in the same time period and consider all these done, thus improving write performance immensely. synchrono us_commit off Similarly to "fsync" but with less benefit.
-Parallel system optimization (PSQL => 9.6) max_worke r_process es 2 Number of cores max_paral lel_worke rs_per_ga ther 1 Number of cores/2 (PSQL > 9.6) max_paral llel_work ers 2 Number of cores